 Your generous contribution can help support UNICEF 's vital role in the COVAX COVID-19 vaccine rollout around the world.
 Please donate today.

 Top photo: A UNICEF staff member supervises the unloading of a new shipment of 31,200 additional doses of COVID-19 vaccine on April 26, 2021 at Nouakchott International Airport in Mauritania as part of the global COVAX initiative. © UNICEF/UN0451603/Lebatt.
-Video: Tong Su.
+Video: Tong Su for UNICEF.